rainmanp7/pantheonagi/README.md

 in real-time using api means we could have global hybrid intelligence networks working on humanity's biggest problems 24/7! 🤯 Each instance can use local or remote versions and cross communication ,using the same weight file that has the working structure inside.
 You simlly program api in the language you prefer and have the code connect together.
-This could be done locally or remotely across many systems at rhe same time for true distribution of knowledge, and it can be connected to datasets.
+This could be done locally or remotely across many systems at the same time for true distribution of knowledge, and it can be connected to datasets.